painting of Christ and his apostles covers one wall of the refectory and

 appears to extend the size of the hall.
 The lifelike depiction of the figures

 is equalled by the attention to detail given to the dishes and to the folds of

-But Leonardo has presented the biblical story in a way that had never been seen before.
+Leonardo has presented the biblical story in a way that had never been seen before.
 Earlier versions of the same subject had shown Christ calmly dispensing the Sacrament with the apostles sitting quietly in a row, only Judas was segregated from the rest.
-In contrast Leonardo has given us a scene of drama, movement and excitement.
-Christ has just declared that one of the apostles will betray him, and the disciples recoil and gesticulate in disbelief at this shocking revelation.
+In contrast, Leonardo has given us a scene of drama, movement and excitement.
+Gathered from da Vinci’s extensive catalogue of preparatory drawings, each of the figures have individual expressions.

 The figures in the painting are; from left to right: Bartholomew, James the Less, Andrew, Judas, Peter, John, Christ, Thomas, James the Greater, Philip, Matthew, Thaddeus, Simon.